nathanfarlow/PineappleCAS/README.md

 cd PineappleCAS
 make
 ```
 The calculator program compiles consistently on Ubuntu, but Windows has a problem with it.
 Executing make on Windows many times seems to work for some reason.
+(I blame the compiler!)

 **Compile for PC:**
 ```